aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 Select **Close** to close the **Create custom cloud** wizard.

 The deployment of your new custom cloud might take a few minutes.
-As soon as it's over, and your custom cloud is ready to use, you\'ll be able to see it on the list of your custom clouds in the **Bring your own cloud** view.
+As soon as it's over, and your custom cloud is ready to use, you'll be able to see it on the list of your custom clouds in the **Bring your own cloud** view.